“Fine! I'll take it back!”

 You bought your wife a new TV for her birthday.
 But she says she doesn't want it and she's angry that you bought such an expensive gift.
-After arguing about it for a few minutes, you decide that you'll try to return the TV to the store to get a refund.
+After arguing about it for a few minutes, you decide that you'll try to return the TV to the store to get a refund and says this.

 Fine!
 I'll take it back!

 People say this word after arguing or debating with someone.
 This word shows that you're letting the other person win the argument.
 You're going to do what they say, although you're not happy about it.

 Here are some examples:

 Fine, I'll cook.